vboussange/vboussange.github.io/content/publication/phd_thesis/index.md

 # Summary.
 An optional shortened abstract.
 summary: Ecological and economic systems are complex adaptive systems, composed of multiple entities which interact and undergo evolutionary processes.
 The complexity of these systems present a crucial challenge for underpinning their general organizational principles.
 This thesis develops innovative modelling techniques and advances our comprehension of the eco-evolutionary processes and feedbacks that shape these systems.

-tags: [Scientific machine learning, Biomathematics, Biodiversity science, Energy markets, Partial differential equations]
+tags: [Scientific machine learning, Biomathematics, Biodiversity science, Partial differential equations]

 # Display this page in the Featured widget?
 featured: true